10 Best Wide Moat Stocks for December 2025

 Key Catalysts

-- Azure cloud platform expansion
+- Azure cloud services growth and market share expansion

 Risk Factors

-- Regulatory scrutiny in antitrust and privacy
+- Regulatory scrutiny on market dominance and acquisitions

 | Metric | Value |